Septuagint Superiority

 from henceforth and forever.

-The seal of the Lord of hosts shall perform this.
+The zeal of the Lord of hosts shall perform this.

 Isaiah 9:6-7 (Brenton’s Septuagint Translation)